tido/sib-test/README.md

 # sib-test
 Unit test and assertion framework for Sibelius ManuScript development

-As part of my cunning plan to drag Sibelius plugin development kikking and screaming into the 21st Century, here's a unit test and assertions framework implemented as a plugin.
+As part of my cunning plan to drag Sibelius plugin development kicking and screaming into the 21st Century, here's a unit test and assertions framework implemented as a plugin.
 Take a look at TestTest.plg for an example of its use (it's the set of unit tests for the assertions code).